HL7/ccda-on-fhir/input/pagecontent/mappingGuidance.md

 |No OID exists|invent|urn:myNID:myOrganization|123456789|f9a48f2a-0f86-11ed-861d-0242ac120002|urn:myNID:myOrganization:123456789
 |One-value pattern|introspect steward organization OID||123456789|2.16.840.1.113883.4.349|123456789

+In some cases, a CDA template requires an id, and the source FHIR resource may not have an identifier.
+In these cases, use of nullFlavor or UUID generation approach may be reasonable options.

-#### FHIR IDs
+##### FHIR ids

-FHIR ids are strings: they have no system.
+FHIR ids (i.e. resource ids and element ids) are strings: they have no system.
 We propose not preserving them.
 They could be used in II.extension but we have no way to identify a root.
 If someone can ascertain a reliable, repeatable way to do that, we might be able to keep the id.

-In some cases, a CDA template requires an id, and the source FHIR resource may not have an identifier.
-In these cases, use of nullFlavor or UUID generation approach may be reasonable options.

 #### CDA ↔ FHIR Time/Dates